Warrington Wolves: Rivalries

 The Warrington Wolves have several rivalries, the fiercest of which is with the Widnes Vikings.
 Widnes were out of the top flight for a large period of the Super League era so the rivalry is not as fierce as it used to be.
 Games involving the Wigan Warriors have gained a rivalry due to the recent success of the Wolves and the Warriors and with both teams continuing to be among the top four clubs in the Super League era.

 Since the start of the Super League the fixtures against St Helens have become a fierce battle due to the St Helens holding a hoodoo over Warrington.
 From 1992 to 2010, Warrington only managed to beat Saints once (in 2001).
 However, in 2011 and 2012, the Wire managed to win three of six derbies, including a win in the 2012 playoff semi-final.
 Saints continued their dominance with a 22–10 victory the next year.
 In 2015, Warrington lost their first away match at Langtree Park to St Helens, as well as the Magic Weekend fixture at St. James' Park, Newcastle 20–16, giving Warrington their first Magic loss to the Saints.
+However as of March 2026 Warrington Wolves are games unbeaten against the Saints.

 Other rivalries include the Salford Red Devils and the Leigh Centurions for geographical reasons.